Quantum Software Engineering: Landscapes and Horizons: Introduction

 Quantum software development techniques aim at providing means for creating quantum software throughout the quantum software life cycle (refer to Section~\ref{subsec:QSLC}).
 A number of quantum programming approaches are available, for instance, Scaffold~\cite{abhari2012scaffold,javadiabhari2015scaffcc}, Qiskit~\cite{ibm2017qiskit}, Q\#~\cite{svore2018q}, ProjectQ~\cite{projectq2017projectq}, and Quipper\cite{green2013quipper}.
 Moreover, the concepts are also being applied at the earlier stages of quantum software development.
-For example, at the quantum software design stage, \cite{Perez-Delgado2020quantum,carmelo2013quantum,cartiere2016quantum} provides means for modeling and specifying quantum software systems, and \cite{sodhi2018quality} studied how the characteristics of quantum computing systems impact the quality attributes of quantum software architectures.
+For example, at the quantum software design stage, \cite{Perez-Delgado2020quantum,carmelo2013quantum,ali2020modeling} provides means for modeling and specifying quantum software systems, and \cite{thompson2018quantum,sanchez2021definition} studied the modularity issue in the design of quantum systems.
 With a variety of techniques available to a software engineer at each stage, the task of engineering a quantum software system poses significant challenges.
 At each development stage, the software engineer needs to employ the most suitable quantum software technique for the application being developed.
 The choice of technique can be dictated by various factors, including system requirements, organizational practices, and constraints imposed by the tools or development environments, and the nature of the quantum programming (mechanics).
 This implies that multiple techniques may be employed at each stage in conjunction with each other.
 As quantum software development techniques mature, there is a need for guidelines supporting the development of well-engineered quantum software systems.

 In this paper, we present a comprehensive survey of quantum software engineering.
 We summarize the aspects of previous work that have focused mainly on quantum software engineering issues, while simultaneously covering various approaches across different phases of the quantum software life cycle.
 We have organized the literature according to five different aspects: requirements, design, implementation, testing, and maintenance.
 Some papers may cover more than one aspect.
 For such papers, we refer them to all the relevant sections to ensure completeness.